zenomt/jsonld-terse/api.md

 independently, and to avoid blank nodes.

 The application and the shapes & semantics of the resources determine whether the requested modifications are valid and allowed.
-If possible, successful responses to modifications **SHOULD** include an `ETag` for the new state of the resource.
+If possible and appropriate, successful responses to modifications **SHOULD** include an `ETag` for the new state of the resource.

 Conditional Requests
 --------------------